 - Relieve your pain: Having gone through your second or third C-section means that you are in too much pain.
 While pain killers are something that your doctor would advise based on your level of discomfort, you can alternatively use a hot pad to ease some of that pain.

 - Focus on nutrition: It is important that you ensure that you receive a balanced diet.
-Managing your body, other children and a newborn can be taxing, but ask for help and plan to prevent situations wherein you have to
+Managing your body, other children and a newborn can be taxing, but ask for help and plan to prevent situations wherein you have to cook.
+Freeze easy to heat meals, eat loads of vegetables, and get all the fluids that you can lay your hands on.

 - Call for your doctor: Call for your doctor immediately if you see anything untoward or do not feel okay.
 There should not be any kind of oozing, swelling or pus from your incision site.